 For many people, the aging process prominently impacts the cheeks, as well as the chin and neck area.
 In the mirror, they see a loss of definition and contour, changing what was once a face with clear, sleek features into one with jowls, neck bands, or simply sagging skin.
 A facelift addresses this issue by lifting the soft tissues and removing excess skin.

 What is a Facelift?

-Specifically, a facelift at the Philadelphia area's Cirillo Plastic Surgery involves several steps intended to restore a more youthful shape to the face.
+Specifically, a facelift at the Philadelphia area's Cirillo Center for Plastic Surgery involves several steps intended to restore a more youthful shape to the face.